 We are a home for women who have been impacted by breast cancer but refuse to be defined by it.
 We are learning to recover from the physical and emotional challenges of breast cancer by reconnecting with our bodies so that we can reclaim a sense of personal empowerment and self-reliance.
 We are here to learn to feel beautiful in our bodies again, as we are.
 Whether you have recently completed your surgeries and treatments, are living years out but still trying to find your way in your “new normal”, or living with the daily challenges of metastatic disease while trying to live well, you are welcome here.

-As We Are Now offers a private, online membership community, as well as a separate 6-week virtual program, where you will find a variety of information, tools and resources, all designed to help you find increased comfort and acceptance in your body as you learn to adjust to life beyond, and in spite of, breast cancer.
+As We Are Now is a private, online membership community where you will find a variety of information, tools and resources, all designed to help you find increased comfort and acceptance in your body as you learn to adjust to life beyond, and in spite of, breast cancer.
 Here you can connect with women who have shared similar experiences, get support when you need it, and contribute to the growth and healing of others.